cloudflare/cloudflare-docs/products/registrar/src/content/account-options/domain-management.md

 ## Automatic renewal of domain

-Cloudflare Registrar enrolls your domain to auto renew by default.
+Cloudflare Registrar enrolls your domain to auto-renew by default.
 Unlike other registrars, your domain will only renew at the list price set by the registry.
-When a domain has the auto renew setting turned on, Cloudflare will attempt to automatically renew the domain prior to expiration.
+When a domain has the auto-renew setting turned on, Cloudflare will attempt to automatically renew the domain prior to expiration.

 There is no guarantee that the renewal will succeed.
 Renewals may fail for various reasons, including billing failures and Registry downtime.
 While we will make several attempts to renew, we strongly recommend you frequently review your account to ensure your domains have been renewed.